 - Usually no definable causes — they seem to come out of nowhere, though certain triggers may be present (a memory, sound, thought, a smell, etc.).

-A counselor or therapist can be very helpful if concerns and worries (including frequent moves) impair your regular routine.
-Sometimes, therapy or a combination of therapy and medication can help alleviate the symptoms.
-Additionally, exercise can help to reduce stress and anxiety.
-Thirty minutes of cardiovascular exercise every couple of days can help dial down the stress for some people dealing with stress and worry while for others, this option doesn't do enough or isn't feasible.
-It may be that what you are experiencing is normal stress that will subside as you settle, but if your sleep continues to be disrupted and you feel uneasy, a visit to a health care provider may be helpful.
+Speaking with a counselor or therapist about the concerns and worries (including frequent moves) that impair your regular routine might be a good idea.
+Sometimes, therapy or a combination of therapy and medication may help alleviate the symptoms.
+Additionally, exercise may reduce stress and anxiety.
+Getting physically active regularly may help dial down the stress for some people dealing with stress and worry while for others, this option doesn't do enough or isn't feasible.
+It may be that what you are experiencing is normal stress that will subside as you settle, but if your sleep continues to be disrupted and you feel uneasy, a visit to a health care provider may prove beneficial.

 Some of the resources below may also be of use to you: